LogicStamp/.github/profile/README.md

 ## What is LogicStamp?

-LogicStamp is an open-source toolkit that converts React/TypeScript codebases into **structured, AI-ready context bundles** — enabling dramatically more accurate LLM-assisted development.
+LogicStamp is an open-source developer toolkit that converts React/TypeScript codebases into **structured, AI-ready context bundles** — enabling dramatically more accurate LLM-assisted development.

 No more invented files.
 No more missing props.